-Case conference and journal club will be generally held on Thursdays, from 12-1 p.m., unless otherwise noted on the conference schedule.
-These conferences will be attended by all preceptors of the PGY2 Critical Care residency, PGY2 Critical Care residents, as well as pharmacy students and PGY1 trainees currently completing a critical care or critical care-related experience.
+Case conference and journal club will be generally held on Thursdays, from 12 – 1 p.m., unless otherwise noted on the conference schedule.
+These conferences will be attended by all preceptors of the PGY2 Critical Care residency program, PGY2 Critical Care residents, as well as pharmacy students and PGY1 trainees currently completing a critical care or critical care-related experience.
 Other multidisciplinary personnel are encouraged to attend.
 The format for such presentations is a round-table discussion, led and facilitated by the resident.
 The resident will be limited to 45 minutes of presentation time, with the remaining 15 minutes reserved for questions and preceptor feedback.
 The resident is responsible for constructing a handout for the presentation.
-Unless specified by the RPD/designee or the resident’s immediate preceptor, the resident may choose to present via handout or through PowerPoint presentation.
+Unless specified by the RPD / designee or the resident’s immediate preceptor, the resident may choose to present via handout or through PowerPoint presentation.

 Pharmacy Grand Rounds

 The resident is required to present a Grand Rounds to the Division of Pharmacy for ACPE (continuing pharmacy education) credit.
 This is a formal PowerPoint presentation with self-assessment questions for audience interaction.
 The audience is primarily clinical pharmacists, but Grand Rounds is open to other healthcare professionals.
 Diane Hecht, Pharm.D., R.Ph., coordinates the Grand Rounds sessions as well as ACPE submission.
 Grand Rounds are usually scheduled between November and June.
 Available topics for Grand Rounds presentation are identified by conducting a needs assessment throughout the Division of Pharmacy.
-The residents are then presented with such topics and allowed to choose.
-A Grand Rounds preceptor(s) is allocated by the RPD and/or coordinator.
+The residents are then provided such topics and allowed to choose.
+A Grand Rounds preceptor(s) is allocated by the RPD and / or coordinator.

 Operational Pharmacy Staff Presentation